hadret/ansible-role-containers/README.md

 Requirements
 ------------

 Docker needs to be in place in order for this role to work.
+Additionally, python module [docker](https://pypi.org/project/docker) is also needed (i.e. Docker SDK for Python).

 Role Variables
 --------------